Selfhood and

 [See firstly epistemology.]

-the representations of the world contained in a given mind, on all subjects
+the world contained in a given mind, on all subjects (including our own

-(including our own selves).
-The fact that there are different ways to encode
+selves).
+The fact that there are different ways to encode the external world

-the external world means that a number of underlying memory types combine in
+means that a number of underlying memory types combine in different ways to

-utilization of information and data complemented by his or her unarticulated
+information and data complemented by his or her unarticulated expertise,

 Knowledge Economy: [See firstly knowledge.]